Documentation

 • DATABASE_NAME: the name of the database to write data to

-• AUTH_TOKEN: your InfluxDB 3 Core authorization token.
+• AUTH_TOKEN: your InfluxDB 3 Core token.
 Store this in a secret store or environment variable to avoid exposing the raw token string.

 Store your authorization token as an environment variable